Learn how to make these thin, crepe-like pancakes with step-by-step instructions. It’s our go-to blini recipe.

 - 2 Tbsp. butter, melted

-- In a large mixing bowl, whisk eggs then add milk.
+- In a large mixing bowl, whisk eggs and then add milk.

-- To the same bowl, add sugar, salt, baking soda, vegetable oil, and butter.
-Mix all ingredients.
+- Add sugar, salt, baking soda, oil, and butter.
+Whisk to combine.

-- Heat a medium (10″ or 12″ inch) non-stick pan over medium heat.
-Spray with non-stick cooking oil.
-Pour 1/4 cup of batter into the center of the pan and swirl to spread evenly.
+- Heat a crepe pan or a 10-inch non-stick pan over medium heat.
+Lightly coat with a non-stick spray.
+Pour 1/4 cup of batter into the center of the pan and quickly swirl to spread evenly.

 - Cook for 30 seconds or until the edges are visibly golden and lacy looking.
 The top will be dry without any visible liquid batter.
 Flip and cook for another 2o seconds or until just set.
 Remove to a platter.
 Continue making blini with the rest of the batter, adding more non-stick spray to the pan as needed to keep the blini from sticking.
 If the edges begin to brown too quickly, reduce the heat.
 Don’t worry, if the first blin is not the prettiest –it happens to all of us.
 You should get around 14 blinis.

 - Oil: Make sure to use a neutral-tasting oil, such as light olive oil (not extra-virgin) or refined coconut oil.
 Refined coconut oil has no distinct coconut taste or aroma, whereas, virgin or unrefined does.